Frictionless Finance Report - Thursday 19th November

 2-2

-DirectID is recruiting!
+Atto is recruiting!
 As the team and company grows, we're looking for a range of positions across our Commercial, Development and Customer Success teams.
 Find out more here

 That’s all for this week, and indeed this year.
 We’ll be taking December off, as we prepare for Santa’s arrival.
 We hope everyone enjoys a well-rested festive break after a challenging year.